ShaniBel/Sweet-Tooth-bakery-Shop/README.md

 ## Build & Deploy

 ```
-# Create frontend prod build
+# Create frontend production build
 cd frontend
 npm run build
 ```

-There is a Heroku postbuild script, so if you push to Heroku, no need to build manually for deployment to Heroku
+There is a Heroku postbuild script, so if you push to Heroku, no need to build manually for deployment to Heroku.

 ### Seed Database

-You can use the following commands to seed the database with some sample users and products as well as destroy all data
+You can use the following commands to seed the database with some sample users and products as well as destroy all data.

 ```
 # Import data